 Candidates who are breastfeeding must notify the ABOG office at least 90 days in advance of their test date so that a lactation room may be assigned if they would like to express milk before the examination begins.
-A candidate may bring her personal breast pump to the test center.
+A candidate may bring her personal breast pump to the ABOG Test Center.
+(See appendix C.)